Academic Policy and Procedures

 - Paid all tuition, fees and fines in full;

-- Entered PGY1 contact information into Cbase2.
+- Entered PGY1 contact information into CBase; and

-- The School strongly recommends that students complete the AAMC Graduation Questionnaire as a professional obligation and contribution to future generations of Stony Brook students
+- The School strongly recommends that students complete the AAMC Graduation Questionnaire as a professional obligation and contribution to future generations of Stony Brook students.

+Generally, no more than 20 weeks of elective time can be taken outside of the Stony Brook network.
 The State of New York requires that a clinical affiliate agreement be in place at away sites where students do elective rotations.
 A list of sites for which agreements are in place can be accessed from the Course Information for Current Students website.

-Placing Out of a Course
+2.6 Placing Out of a Course

 In special circumstances, a student may request to “place out” of a course.
 To determine whether this is possible, the student follows this process: